ezakhar/help/en/basics/training-plan.md

 ### Dynamic plan {#dynamic}

 Plan with fixed dates can additionally be made dynamic.
-In dynamic plan all changes are transferred to assigned athletes.
+In dynamic plan, all changes are transferred to assigned athletes.

 ![training plan not fixed dates](https://content.staminity.com/assets/images/_new/methodology/tp-fixed-dynamic.gif)